Eric Greitens: 2022 U.S. Senate campaign

 Like other Republican Senate candidates in 2022, Greitens promoted the "Great Replacement" conspiracy theory, a far-right notion that gained currency within the Republican Party; he also accused Joe Biden of adopting policies that "are an assault on the entire idea of America."
-In June 2022, Greitens released a violent campaign advertisement showing him bursting into a house, wielding a shotgun and flanked by men dressed in full military gear carrying assault rifles.
+In June 2022, Greitens released a campaign advertisement showing him bursting into a house, wielding a shotgun, and flanked by men dressed in full military gear carrying assault rifles.
 In the ad, Greitens declared: "Join the MAGA crew.
 Get a RINO hunting permit.
 There's no bagging limit, no tagging limit, and it doesn't expire until we save our country." ("RINO" stands for "Republican in name only").
 The ad was widely criticized, removed from Facebook, and given a warning label on Twitter.
 Some Republicans, such as Missouri Senate Majority Leader Caleb Rowden and U.S. Representatives Barbara Comstock and Adam Kinzinger, condemned the ad.
 Greitens's campaign denied that the ad condones violence.

 As a candidate, Greitens sought the endorsement of Donald Trump.
 Trump initially made no endorsement, instead praising Billy Long.
 Republican officials, including Scott, waged a campaign to persuade Trump not to endorse Greitens.
 On the eve of the primary election, Trump issued a statement endorsing "ERIC" in the primary, leaving it unclear whether he was endorsing Eric Greitens and Eric Schmitt, both of whom laid claim to the endorsement.
 In the primary election, Greitens was defeated, coming in third place; Schmitt won with 45.7% of the vote; Hartzler received 22.1%, Greitens 18.9%, and Long 5%.
-Greitens carried a few Bootheel counties, but no other region of the state.
+Greitens carried a few Bootheel counties but no other region.

 Personal life

 Greitens's marriage to his first wife, Rebecca Wright, ended in divorce in 2003.

 Greitens was married to Sheena Elise Chestnut from 2011 to 2020.
 They have two sons.

 In 2013, Greitens made a cameo appearance, along with other post–9/11 military veterans, in the science fiction film Star Trek Into Darkness.
 He is featured in Joe Klein's book Charlie Mike: A True Story of Heroes Who Brought Their Mission Home.

 Missouri's first Jewish governor, Greitens attends the Reform B'nai El synagogue.

 As a candidate and as governor, Greitens often publicly touted his fitness and publicized physical feats.
-He was a boxer in college and has a black belt in taekwondo.
+He was a boxer in college with a black belt in taekwondo.

 Affair and sexual assault allegations

 In 2015, Greitens had an extramarital affair with his hairstylist.
 She accused him of coercing her to perform oral sex, undressing, kissing and touching her without her consent, and threatening to release a nude photo of her if she told anyone about their encounter.
-Greitens has said a 2018 report by the Missouri House Special Investigative Committee on Oversight, which concluded that the woman's accusations were credible, was discredited.
-Greitens's ex-wife said in a sworn affidavit that he had admitted to taking the pictures.
+Greitens denied the accusations.
+A 2018 report by the Missouri House Special Investigative Committee on Oversight concluded that the woman's accusations were credible.
+In 2022, Greitens's ex-wife said in a sworn affidavit that he had admitted to taking the pictures.